alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-26-ruling-on-contradicts-islam.md

 layout: post
 title: "Ruling on those contradicts decisive texts from the Qur'an and authentic Hadith"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 6833"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 6833"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 5, 1441 AH
+hijri: Dhul-Hijjah 5, 1441
 lang: en
 loacle: en
 note: true
-uid: ruling-on-contradicts-islam
 excerpt: "It is unlawful to support or ally oneself with him.
 It is the duty of the people qualified to advise and instruct others to admonish and guide him to the truth and establish against him the Evidence from Allah."
 muftis:
   chairman: